 Later that day, curiosity overcame me and I looked up the name of the MD on the Internet.
 I discovered that consensus medical opinion did not support his views.
 The use of PET scans to diagnose a person’s weight-loss capabilities was controversial at best.
 My intuition had spoken to me and it was telling me that I was right about my impression.
 For me, he really was ‘sticking his neck out.’

 Can you see how the use of intuition and observation will help you in your life?
 The better you become at understanding body metaphors, body postures and body language, the better you will be at understanding the inner condition of a lot of people.

 muscles, meditate on what the meaning of your sore neck, shoulders and

 As you roll the area and hit a knot or sore spot, you can shorten the stroke, and focus short, back and forth movements on that spot.
 Or you can hold the pressure on the spot as you breathe deeply and really feel the soreness.

 If you are using foam roller exercises for relief of upper back pain, proceed with caution!
 Never push so hard that the pain will cause you to hold your breath.
 That is counterproductive, because the holding of the breath will only tense the muscle further and not allow the myofascial release.
 This is exactly what you do not want!
 You do not want to create more tension in the muscle.

 While you roll, fully experience the pressure and the pain.
-Feel how it feels to move into the pain and fully experience it.
+Instead of avoiding the pain, fully experience it, by moving into the pain.
 As you deep breathe, the muscle will release.
 In the releasing, the emotions that started it in the first place will release as well, along with the accompanying physical pain.
 This is the beauty of foam roller exercises!

-As with all Intuitive Movement, make my descriptions a starting point only.
-Feel free to vary the foam roller exercises in any way you feel necessary for the most effective self myofascial release.
-See also the foam roller exercises for the Upper Back.
-The exercises on this page are more targeted, to try to focus on specific areas of the trapezius muscle.
+You will know intuitively, what is your most effective self-myofascial release.
+See also my upper back foam roller exercises.
+The foam roller exercises on this page are more targeted, to try to focus on specific areas of the trapezius muscle.

 When you feel the myofascial release of the foam roller movements on your body, I know you will become addicted to it, as I have!
 It feels great!